ShamylZakariya/Platformer/NOTES.md

 CURRENTLY:
 TODO:
     - Implement game UI
-    - Needs digits 3 to 9
+        - Game Start/Over text
+            - ready as drawable/uniform pairs
+            - need to determine when to show, how to blink? etc.
     - Event::FirebrandStatusChanged should probably just carry a firebrand::CharacterState
     - Postprocessing shader to make Gameboy looking graphics
         - We need a color attachment texture, see  encoder.begin_render_pass in GameState and GameUi, both take the frame color attachment.
 We can presumably make a texture view like we do for depth, and then make a later pass which does take the frame color attachment which runs a shader transform.